galaxyproject/tools-iuc/tools/jbrowse2/readme.rst

-JBrowse2 in Galaxy
+JBrowse in Galaxy
 =================

-    JBrowse2 is a fast, embeddable genome browser built completely with JavaScript and HTML5
+    JBrowse is a fast, embeddable genome browser built completely with JavaScript and HTML5

 Thus, it makes an ideal fit with Galaxy, especially for use as a workflow summary.
 E.g. annotate a genome, then visualise all of the associated datasets as an interactive HTML page.
-This tool MUST be whitelisted (or ``sanitize_all_html=False`` in galaxy.ini) to function correctly. gunicorn does not support byte range requests, so this tool must be served by nginx or other web server, correctly configured to support range requests.
+This tool MUST be whitelisted (or ``sanitize_all_html=False`` in galaxy.ini) to function correctly.

 Installation
 ============